h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Explain `Function.prototype.bind`.
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain "hoisting".
+* What are truthy and falsy values in Javascript?
 * Describe event bubbling.
 * Describe event capturing.
 * What's the difference between an "attribute" and a "property"?